April 7-9, 2022

 Are you running into some obstacles at your school regarding convention travel?
-We know that field trip restrictions are tighter than ever, and we’re here to help.
+We know that field trip restrictions are tighter than ever, and we're here to help.
 Download this PDF to share with your administrators as you seek travel approval.
-This one-page document promotes the benefits of JEA/NSPA national conventions and might help showcase why conventions offer essential learning experiences — for teachers and students — beyond the regular classroom.
+This one-page flyer promotes the benefits of JEA/NSPA national conventions and might help showcase why conventions offer essential learning experiences — for teachers and students — beyond the regular classroom.

 Planning on attending a convention?
 Here's everything from basic rules to permission slips to guidance on flying.
 CLICK HERE.

 JEA and NSPA invite teachers and professionals to speak at our national conventions about tips, topics and trends relevant to scholastic media.